5 things parents should know about children's COVID-19 vaccines

 - Large

 CDC Director Rochelle Walensky, MD, on Nov.
 2 endorsed the agency advisory panel's recommendation that children ages 5-11 be vaccinated against COVID-19 with Pfizer's vaccine, meaning providers can begin inoculating kids in the pediatric age group immediately.
-Here are five messages healthcare communications professionals should keep in mind when speaking with parents about pediatric COVID-19 vaccinations:
+Here are five things parents should know about pediatric COVID-19 vaccinations:

 - Clinical trials have shown the vaccine to be 90.7 percent effective in children ages 5-11 and that the immune response was comparable to people ages 16 to 25.
 The vaccine's safety was studied in approximately 3,100 children ages 5-11, and no serious side effects have been detected in the ongoing clinical trial.